OnionIoT/documentation/docs/product-overview/omega2-eval-board.md

 import { GiscusDocComment } from '/src/components/GiscusComment';

-The Omega2 Eval Board is a stand-alone single board computer meant for evaluating the through-hole Onion Omega2 module.
+The Omega2 Eval Board is a stand-alone single board computer meant for evaluating and working with the through-hole Onion Omega2 modules.

 Almost all of the Omega2's capabilities and I/O are available, making it an essential tool for evaluation, prototyping, and development.
-This board can function as template for custom designs and even as standalone SBCs for custom applications.
+This board can serve as template for custom designs and even as a standalone SBC for custom applications.

 ![omega2 eval board](https://raw.githubusercontent.com/OnionIoT/Omega2-Eval-Boards/refs/heads/main/Images/omega2-eval-board-front-01.jpeg)